 2. Filtrete 20x24x1, AC Furnace Air Filter

-- Exclusive Filtrete Brand 3-in-1 technology from 3M traps unwanted air particles, while letting cleaner air flow through
+- EXCLUSIVE TECHNOLOGY: Designed with exclusive Filtrete 3-in-1 technology to pull in and trap unwanted particles, allowing cleaner air to flow through

-- For optimum performance, change your home air filter every 90 days or sooner
+- CHANGE YOUR FILTER OFTEN: For optimal performance, make sure to change your filter at least once every 90 days

 The Filtrete 20x24x1 AC Furnace Air Filter comprises propylene fibers on the surface and high-quality materials for the frame.
 The use of high-quality material for the frame enables the filter to remain in good condition despite the weather elements.
 It can withstand heat and moisture and remain functional for a long time.

 The surface of this filter is electrostatically charged.
 Filters with electrostatically charged surfaces are pretty reliable in removing contaminants, including dust, smoke, and mite.
 The charged surface attracts contaminants that may be floating in the air in your home.